red-soft-ru/firebird/doc/sql.extensions/README.ddl.txt

 <db_initial_option> list is expanded by "OWNER username" clause which allows to set an owner user name for the created database.
 Only users with administrator rights can use this option.

+28) COLLATE clause can be used as a part of character data type as per SQL standard.
+(Dmitry Sibiryakov)

+If is used twice, an error is returned.